 your product designer

-Sopheak is a local of Cambodia, hailing from the eastern province of Kampong Cham.
-While his personal favorite sports include volleyball, football and swimming, he loves the idea of sharing his country’s cultural and natural sights through active pursuits like cycling and trekking.
-Being especially passionate about adventure travel in remote areas, he highly recommends venturing deep into the challenging Cardamom mountains in southwest Cambodia.
+Sichan is a local of Cambodia, hailing from the western province of Siem Reap.
+While her personal favorite sports include volleyball, football and swimming, she loves the idea of sharing her country’s cultural and natural sights through active pursuits like cycling and trekking.
+Being especially passionate about adventure travel in remote areas, she highly recommends venturing deep into the challenging Cardamom mountains in southwest Cambodia.

 Keep up-to-date with our latest developments, destination news and all things active